Amun: Siwa Oasis and Libya

-In Siwa Oasis, located Western Egypt, there remained a solitary oracle of Amun near the Libyan Desert.
+In Siwa Oasis, located in Western Egypt, there remained a solitary oracle of Amun near the Libyan Desert.
 The worship of Ammon was introduced into Greece at an early period, probably through the medium of the Greek colony in Cyrene, which must have formed a connection with the great oracle of Ammon in the Oasis soon after its establishment.
 Iarbas, a mythological king of Libya, was also considered a son of Hammon.

 According to the 6th century AD author Corippus, a Libyan people known as the Laguatan carried an effigy of their god Gurzil, whom they believed to be the son of Ammon, into battle against the Byzantine Empire in the 540s AD.

 Levant

 Amun is mentioned in the Hebrew Bible as אמון מנא Amon of No in Jeremiah 46:25 (also translated the horde of No and the horde of Alexandria), and Thebes possibly is called נא אמון No-Amon in Nahum 3:8 (also translated populous Alexandria).
 These texts were presumably written in the 7th century BC.